oliseh6123/DevSecOps-Project/README.md

    You can install ArgoCD on your Kubernetes cluster by following the instructions provided in the [EKS Workshop](https://archive.eksworkshop.com/intermediate/290_argocd/install/) documentation.

+   Know during the installation of ArgoCD, I ran into a little snag when running this script
+   '''export ARGOCD_SERVER=`kubectl get svc argocd-server -n argocd -o json | jq --raw-output '.status.loadBalancer.ingress[0].hostname'`
+'''

+brew install jq

+and retried the script which worked fine now.

+jq tag was not found on my machine but i resolved that by installing it with homebrew

 2. **Set Your GitHub Repository as a Source:**

    After installing ArgoCD, you need to set up your GitHub repository as a source for your application deployment.
 This typically involves configuring the connection to your repository and defining the source for your ArgoCD application.
 The specific steps will depend on your setup and requirements.